-1 Refusal to grant access to marked examination paper
+As regards the refusal to grant access to marked examination paper

-1.1 The complainant, a Portuguese citizen, took part in competition Council/A/394 for administrators of Portuguese language.
-On 1 March 2002, the complainant was informed that he had not been admitted to the oral examination because in test VI.A.d.1, which consisted of a written dissertation, he only obtained 13 out of 40 points when the minimum required was 20 points.
+1 The complainant, a Portuguese citizen, took part in competition Council/A/394 for administrators of Portuguese language.
+On 1 March 2002, the complainant was informed that he had not been admitted to the oral examination because in test VI.A.d.1, which consisted of a written dissertation, he only obtained 13 out of 40 points, when the minimum required was 20 points.
 He therefore asked the Selection Board to re-examine the test he had failed.
 After having reconsidered the mark attributed to his test, the Selection Board confirmed the original decision.
-The complainant then lodged a complaint under Article 90 (2) of the Staff Regulations which was rejected.
+The complainant then lodged a complaint under Article 90 (2) of the Staff Regulations, which was rejected.
 He thereupon requested to be given access to a copy of the marked written test he had failed, but the Council rejected his request.

-In his complaint to the Ombudsman, the complainant alleged that the Council had not respected Article 255 of the EC Treaty and had failed to implement the general principle that was laid down in the special report made by the European Ombudsman following his own initiative inquiry 1004/97/PD against the Commission and that had been approved by the European Parliament.
-The complainant claimed access to a copy of his marked written test VI.A.d.1, which he had failed.
+In his complaint to the Ombudsman, the complainant alleged that the Council had not respected Article 255 of the EC Treaty and had failed to implement the general principle that was laid down in the special report made by the European Ombudsman following his own initiative inquiry 1004/97/PD against the Commission, which had been approved by the European Parliament.
+The complainant asked to be given access to a copy of his marked examination paper.

-- 1.2 In its opinion, the Council pointed out that the Selection Board of a competition acts independently and that the Appointing Authority is not in a position to annul or overrule its decision unless there is evidence of manifest illegality by the Selection Board.
+2 In its opinion, the Council pointed out that the Selection Board of a competition acts independently and that the Appointing Authority is not in a position to annul or overrule its decision, unless there is evidence of manifest illegality by the Selection Board.
 The Council had found no evidence of manifest illegality in the activity of the Selection Board as regards the case concerned.
-Furthermore, the Council considered that the obligation to safeguard the independence and the confidentiality of the proceedings of the Selection Board prevented it from granting a candidate access to his or her marked examination paper. - 1.3 The European Ombudsman has already had to deal with the issue of access to candidates' marked examination papers in cases concerning the European Commission (3) and the European Parliament (4). - 1.4 On the basis of his inquiries concerning the recruitment procedures of the Commission, the Ombudsman submitted, on 18 October 1999, a special report to the European Parliament (5) which contains the following considerations:
+Furthermore, the Council considered that the obligation to safeguard the independence and the confidentiality of the proceedings of the Selection Board prevented it from granting a candidate access to his or her marked examination paper.

+3 The European Ombudsman has already had to deal with the issue of access to candidates' marked examination papers in cases concerning the European Commission (2) and the European Parliament (3).

+4 On the basis of his inquiries concerning the recruitment procedures of the Commission, the Ombudsman submitted, on 18 October 1999, a special report to the European Parliament (4), which contains the following considerations: